gcistaro/spaceships/README.md

 To run it:
 ./spaceship_game

-There is a sample video, called video.vdm
+There is a sample video, called video.webm